Missing class due to illness

 If you have an illness that prevents you from attending an exam, please communicate directly with your instructor to discuss your options.

-Use of this form during the final exam period may not be appropriate—students are advised to communicate directly with their instructor if they are sick and unable to write final examinations.
+Use of the self-declaration form during the final exam period is not accepted—students are advised to communicate directly with their instructor if they are sick and unable to write final examinations.

 Note to instructors

-This document enables students to take responsibility for reporting their own absence due to illness and injury, thus alleviating problems that are associated with current practices around “sick notes”.
+The “self declaration of absence due to illness or injury” form is a document that enables students to take responsibility for reporting their own absence due to illness and injury, thus alleviating problems that are associated with older practices around “sick notes”.
 In many situations of illness or injury, students do not require the care of a health or counselling professional.

 If you have questions, please contact Health & Wellness at 250 807 9270.
 Information about a student’s health is confidential and cannot be shared unless the student provides written consent to do so.